alicemunsal/dohex/DoHex.md

 Therefore software architecture don’t reflect the reality of what’s happening in the code.
 George Fairbanks calls this concept **Model-Code Gap**[^5].
 Robert Martin has addressed this issue with his **Screaming Architecture**[^6] concept.

 We can solve this problem with vertical slicing instead of horizontal slicing.
+This is often referred to as Package by Component or “_Package by component_” as opposed to”_Package by layer_“, and it’s quite well explained by Simon Brown in his blog post “[Package by component and architecturally-aligned testing](http://www.codingthearchitecture.com/2015/03/08/package_by_component_and_architecturally_aligned_testing.html)“:

 ![enter image description here](https://martinfowler.com/bliki/images/presentationDomainDataLayering/all_top.png)